cortexrd/Knack-Toolkit-Library/README.md

 -   **ktlProcessViewFlags**: This is an internal function that is not exposed.
 But worth some additional explaining, nonetheless.
-It parses the view\'s title for flags that trigger special behavior.
+It parses the view\'s title for keywords that trigger special behavior.
     See the list and details below.

-### Using view's Title to add flags to trigger special behavior
+### Using view's Title to add keywords to trigger special behavior

-You can add these flags **at the end of your view's title** to trigger the behavior.
-The flag and any text that follows will be truncated, thus not visible to the user.
+You can add these keywords **at the end of your view's title** to trigger the behavior.
+The keyword and any text that follows will be truncated, thus not visible to the user.

-#### AUTOREFRESH=\[value\]

-The view will be refreshed periodically every *\[value\]* seconds.
-It is possible to start/stop at will using the autoRefresh function.
+**\_ar=*n***: Auto Refresh view.
+The view will be refreshed periodically every "*n*" seconds.
+It is possible to manually start/stop the process using the autoRefresh function.

-#### HIDDEN_VIEW

-To hide the view away from screen, but still existing.
+**\_hv**: Hide View, away from screen but still existing in DOM.

-#### HIDDEN_TITLE

-To hide the view title only to save real-estate.

-#### ADD_REFRESH
+**\_ht**: Hide View title, used to save real-estate in the App while keeping the title in the Builder.

-For Kiosk mode only, adds a Refresh button.
+**\_kr**: Kiosk add Refresh button.
+For Kiosk mode only, when there's no keyboard/mouse.

-#### ADD_BACK

-For Kiosk mode only, adds a Back button.
+**\_kb**: Kiosk add Back button.

-#### ADD_DONE

-For Kiosk mode only, adds a Done button.
+**\_kd**: Kiosk add Done button.

-#### NO_INLINE
+**\_ni**: No Inline editing.
 Disables inline editing for the user, while still enabled in Builder for API calls.

-\* Note about security: use this flag with caution as it only disables the user interface.
+\* Note about \_ni security: use this keyword with caution as it only disables the user interface.
 Someone with coding skills and bad intentions could still modify the data using commands in the console.

-#### DATETIME_PICKERS
+**\_dtp**: Add Date/Time Picker to a table.
+The table **must have a Date/Time field**, and the first one found from the left will be used.
 Six new fields will appear at the top of your table view: **From**, **To** and periods as **Monthly**, **Weekly**, and **Daily**.
 Depending on the active period, when you change From, the To field will